alikariminik/My-Gov-Milestone-Project-3/README.md

 - [CodeInstitute-ReadME](https://github.com/Code-Institute-Solutions/SampleREADME)

 #### Code
-- In the app.py file, the code for Login, Registration and Log Out have been adapted for use from the CodeInstitute lessons which wallktthrough on how to create an account with the aid of Werkzeug.
+- In the app.py file, the code for Login, Registration and Log Out have been adapted for use from the CodeInstitute lessons which provide a walkthrough on how to create an account with the aid of Werkzeug.
 This is mentioned in the comments on this file on Lines 34, 60 & 89.

 #### Media
 - [HeroImage:PrimeMinisterLizTrussResigns] https://www.flickr.com/photos/number10gov/52441645784/in/faves-196955694@N02/ Number 10 Flickr account